Our Ongoing Hunt for Great Japanese Knife Sets

 The Sora series of knives from Shun is their more budget friendly line.
 They do not have the the excellent aesthetics and top end materials of the Shun Classic collection listed above, but they are durable, and they perform extremely well considering their relatively low price point.

-We were impressed with the overall performance of the Shun Sora knives.
+We were impressed with the overall performance of the Shun Sora knives considering their relatively low price point.

 The TPE handles of the Sora series of knives are comfortable and grippy, but they do not have the same great look of Shun’s Classic series of knives.
-This set ships a Kai diamond and ceramic retractable sharpener, so keeping the knives in this set sharp is pretty easy.
+There used to be a version of this set that shipped with a pull through sharpener, but that seems to have been replaced with a honing rod.

 Enso HD 7-Piece Knife Set

-The Enso HD seven piece kitchen knife set shown with the knives inside the storage block on the left and outside the storage block on the right.
+The Enso HD Japanese Kitchen Knife set shown here with the knives inside the storage block.

 Specifications